The joke goes that having a husband is like having another child. If yours is emotionally immature, this may be a daily reality for you.

 Unfortunately, that’s likely all he learned growing up.
 Any reaction you show feeds into his unhealthy behavior patterns.
 Your best defense is to give him as little emotional fuel as possible to work with.

 Depending on what his behaviors are, you may need to respond to them.

-For example, if he blamed you for several problems in front of other people, you must address this.
+For example, if he blames you for several problems in front of other people, you must address this.
 However, reacting in front of everyone will only prolong the drama.
 That won’t be helpful and will only fuel the energy of his manipulation.

 Instead, calm yourself and collect your thoughts.
 Choose a private moment to approach him with a rational conversation.

 If you are committed to your husband, he likely has many other positive qualities.
 Instead of focusing on his emotionally immature side, look for the skills that make him shine in your eyes.

 Think back to those early days and consider his strengths.
 Think about what he does today that deserves praise.
 After all, you fell in love for many reasons and chose him as a life partner, so there’s at least something that attracts you to him.

 He may frustrate you daily, but that doesn’t make him evil.
 You’ll take the upsetting moments better if you can see him in a more balanced way.

 An immature person doesn’t think much about the needs of others.
 Naturally, if your husband’s usual response to problems is to blame you, he won’t think much about how fair that is.

 Stay alert and speak up when something isn’t right.
 Defend your boundaries and speak up about bad behavior.